 Common Name: Pacific Silverweed

-Potentilla egedei is a Perennial up to 0.50 metres tall.
+Potentilla egedei is a perennial plant that can grow up to 0.50 metres tall.

 It has edible and medicinal uses.